usuaero/MachUpX/docs/source/creating_input_files.md

 >>>>Length of the wing segment in the y-direction (i.e. discounting sweep).
 If "side" is specified as "both", the total span of the segment is twice this value.
 >>>
 >>>**"twist" : float, array, or string, optional**
->>>>Gives the GEOMETRIC twist of the wing.
-If specified as a float, then this is simply the mounting angle of the wing segment and the segment will have no further twist.
-If specified as an array, the array gives the twist as a function of span.
+>>>>Gives the GEOMETRIC twist of the wing, meaning the angle of the chord line of each airfoil section relative to the body x-axis.
+If specified as a float, then all sections will make that angle with the horizontal and it will be as if the wing is untwisted but mounted at that angle.
+If specified as an array, the array gives the local twist as a function of span.
 The first column gives the span location as a fraction of the total span.
 This column must have values going from 0.0 to 1.0.
 The second column gives the twist at that span location.
 If specified as a string, this string must contain the path to a csv file containing the twist data formatted in columns, as with the array.
 For properties as a function of span, MachUp will linearly interpolate intermediate values.
-If a step change in distribution is needed, this can be done by specifying the span location where the step change occurs twice, once with each value:
+If a step change in distribution is needed, this can be done by specifying the span location where the step change occurs twice, once with each value, as below:
 >>>>
 >>>>>**"twist" : [[0.0, 0.0], [0.5, 0.0], [0.5, 2.0], [1.0, 2.0]]**
 >>>>
 >>>>In the above example, the twist will be 0 degrees for the inner half of the wing and 2 degrees for the outer half of the wing.
 Note that this parameter also determines the mounting angle and washout of the wing segment.
 Defaults to 0.
 >>>
 >>>**"dihedral" : float, array, or string, optional**
 >>>>Gives the dihedral of the wing segment.
 Defined the same as "twist".
+If defined as a distribution, this specifies the local dihedral angle at each point along the wing.
 Defaults to 0.
 >>>
 >>>**"sweep" : float, array, or string, optional**
 >>>>Gives the sweep angle of the wing segment.
 Sweeping the wing is a shear transformation, rather than a solid-body rotation.
 This means the amount of sweep will not affect the distance of the wingtip from thex-z plane.
 Defined the same as "twist".
 Defaults to 0.